bh-rat/asyncmcp/examples/README.md

 > [!CAUTION]
 > This server can access local/internal IP addresses and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not expose any sensitive data.

-## Dynamic Queue System

-The SQS transport now uses a **dynamic queue system** where:

-- **Server** listens on a single request queue for all clients
-- **Clients** specify their own response queue URL in the `initialize` request
-- Each client gets responses sent to their specific response queue
-- Multiple clients can connect simultaneously with different response queues

-This allows for better scalability and client isolation.

 ## Prerequisites

 - **LocalStack** - Running on `localhost:4566`